ibm-cloud-docs/security-compliance/overview.md

 ## How it works
 {: #how-it-works}

-The {{site.data.keyword.compliance_short}} is comprised on three different components: Security and compliance posture monitoring, configuration governance, and security insights.
+The {{site.data.keyword.compliance_short}} is comprised on three different components: Security and compliance posture monitoring, configuration governance, and Security Insights.
 Each component is designed to help you to be secure and compliant in different ways.

 ### Security and compliance posture management
 {: #posture-management}